lukechampine/walrus-cli/README.md

 If you are using a Nano S, the [Sia app](https://github.com/LedgerHQ/nanos-app-sia) must be installed and open when `walrus-cli` commands are run.

-If you are using `walrus-cli` as a hot wallet, pass the `-hot` flag to all commands.
+If you want to use `walrus-cli` as a hot wallet, run `walrus-cli seed` to generate a new seed, and pass the `-hot` flag to all future commands.
 Each command will prompt you to enter your seed.
 You can bypass these prompts by setting the `WALRUS_SEED` environment variable.

 ## Generating an Address